brettz9/intl-dom/README.md

 ```

 A locale string within `body` (or `locals`) can then reference such switches
-with an initial tilde within curly brackets:
+with an initial tilde within curly brackets, optionally specifying an
+argument:

 ```json
 {